byZ407/cs411-final/README.md

 # CS411 Final Project: Weather App
-The Weather App allows users to log in and out of their account, save a list of locations that they can get the current weather of, and they can add, remove, and update those locations.
+The Weather App allows users to log in and out of their account, save a list of locations that they can get the current weather of, and add, remove, and update those locations.

 # Features
 - **Log in and Logout of Their Account**